Indian shares dragged by financial stocks; PNB Housing Finance slides

-BENGALURU, June 21 (Reuters) - Losses in heavyweight financial stocks pulled Indian shares lower on Monday, while housing loans provider PNB Housing Finance (PNBH.NS) dropped after a regulatory hold on a proposed capital raise.
+BENGALURU (Reuters) - Losses in heavyweight financial stocks pulled Indian shares lower on Monday, while housing loans provider PNB Housing Finance dropped after a regulatory hold on a proposed capital raise.

 While both the indices touched record highs earlier this month after COVID-19 cases declined and pandemic-led curbs were eased, a hawkish turn by the U.S. central bank led the Nifty and the Sensex to post their first weekly loss in five on Friday.